hencou/shelly_gen4_matter_module/README.md

 immediately: Thread wins over temporary WiFi — unless the SoftAP fallback took Thread down deliberately, in which case the detached state is expected.
 The current state is visible on the **Hardware** tab (*Temporary WiFi*).

-> Not hardware-verified: coexistence stability only shows up under real WiFi
-> traffic over time.
-Check that the lamps keep switching over Thread while the
-> dashboard is served over WiFi, and that the router role returns after the
-> window closes.

 ### Backup & restore